Spring sale until March 31 For new clients only

 Stage 3

-Select the most relevant approaches for your company.
-The choice of approach depends on stakeholders’ goals and values.
-Anderson introduced four categories of measurement:
+Select the most relevant approaches for your company depending on stakeholders’ goals and values:

 • Emphasis on short-term benefits